 If you’re more of a video person, watch this quick 5 minute video to get set up with your own cash envelope system!

-Why Does the Dave Ramsey Budget Envelope System Work?
+Why Does the Cash Envelope System Work to Save Money

 A huge reason this works is it limits EXTRA spending.
 If you run out of money in your envelope, you can’t spend the money.
 It’s as simple as that.

 But money is also tied very closely with psychology.

 The way we think about money matters because our thoughts shape our habits.
 So if you want to change your habits with money, you need to start changing the way you think about money, and your process of handling money.